 Lightning is one of the most beautiful natural phenomena.
 It happens during rain or a thunderstorm.
-Even though it looks fabulous but actually it’s very dangerous.
-Temperature around lightning is 27,000 degrees Celsius which is six-time hotter than the surface of the sun and each bolt of lightning can contain up to one billion volts of electricity.
+Even though it looks fabulous, it is actually very dangerous.
+The temperature around lightning is 27,000 degrees Celsius, which is six-time hotter than the surface of the sun, and each bolt of lightning can contain up to one billion volts of electricity.

-In this high speed photography tutorial, first, we'll talk about how to use MIOPS to take photos of lightning and then we’ll learn how to make it extraordinary.
+In this high-speed photography tutorial, we'll first talk about how to use MIOPS to take photos of lightning, then see how to make our photos extraordinary.
+Please note that shooting lightning can be dangerous so safety is important, stay safe.
 This is the first article about high speed photography without flash.

-Okay, let’s talk about how to use MIOPS Smart+ for clicking the pictures of lightning.
-First, we need to find a location that has lots of open skies and have interesting foreground elements like high-rise buildings or mountains or trees that are forming beautiful shapes.
-Never take photos of only the sky with lightning, it won’t look interesting.
-Scout two three locations in advance and also keep an eye on the weather so you can be there well in time.
+Okay, let’s talk about how to use MIOPS Smart+ lightning trigger for capturing pictures of lightning.
+First, we need to find a location that an open sky and has interesting foreground elements, like high-rise buildings, mountains, or trees.
+Photos with only lightning in the sky are much less interesting than those with a foreground that provides depth and perspective.
+Scout two to three locations in advance and also keep an eye on the weather so you can be there well in advance.

 First, you need a DSLR camera or any other camera that can be controlled remotely.
-For this photography, wide angle lens is recommended as it has a large field of view so you’ll never miss any chance to click lightning.
-A tripod is also must and make sure to have something to cover yourself as well as your camera and save it from the rain.
+For this type of photography, using a wide angle lens is best as it has a large field of view, capturing a more substantial portion of the sky where lightning may strike.
+A tripod is also a must, and make sure you have something to cover yourself and your camera to protect it from the rain.

 Camera and trigger settings:

-Fix your camera on a tripod and set the frame, make sure you have interesting elements within your frame.
-Now focus on the foreground and take a shot which we will use later.
+Fix your camera on a tripod and set the frame, making sure you have interesting elements in your frame.
+Now focus on the foreground and take a shot, which we will use later.

-Now bring out MIOPS and attach it to your camera.
-Set the mode to “Lightning” and sensitivity about 95%.
-Set your camera on manual mode and set ISO to 200, aperture somewhere between f/8 – f/11 and shutter speed to 1/125.
-Here shutter speed doesn't make any difference as the light strike for a very short burst of time.
-Don’t forget to change the focus to infinity.
+Now bring out the MIOPS and attach it to your camera.
+Set it to the "Lightning" mode and the sensitivity to about 95%.
+Set your camera to manual mode, the ISO to 200, aperture somewhere between f/8 – f/11 and shutter speed to 1/125.
+The shutter speed in this scenario doesn't make a difference as the lightning strike is for a very short burst of time.
+Finally, don't forget to set your lens the manual focus.

-Once everything is set up, start you MIOPS trigger and wait for the light to strike.
-As soon as it happened, your camera should take a picture.
-If it's not happening, increase the sensitivity of trigger.
+Once everything is setup, start your MIOPS trigger and wait for lightning to strike.
+As soon as lightning strikes, your camera should take a picture.
+If it's not, increase the sensitivity of the trigger.

-When your camera takes the first shot, check it and make changes in camera settings according to it.
-If it's too dark, increase ISO or change the aperture to open wider.
-If it's overexposed, decrease ISO or narrow the aperture.
-Changing shutter speed won't make any difference.
-Make sure these shots have only lightning and rest should come totally dark.
+When your camera takes the first shot, check it, and make changes to your camera settings accordingly.
+If it's too dark, increase the ISO or change the aperture to open it wider.
+If it's overexposed, decrease the ISO or narrow the aperture.
+Changing the shutter speed won't make any difference.
+Make sure these shots have only lightning, and the rest of the frame should be totally dark.

 Once you are satisfied with the exposure, leave the camera and let it take 10-12 shots.
-If you want to take more shots using different angle or with another foreground element, repeat the same process and take one base shot and 10-12 other shots.
+If you want to take more shots using different angles or with another foreground element, repeat the same process, and take one foreground shot and 10-12 other shots.

-When you are back to home, it's time to have a hot coffee.
-After coffee, download all the images in your computer and now we’ll merge these shots and make it extraordinary.
+Once back home, it's time to have a hot coffee.
+After warming up with your coffee, download all the images on your computer - it's time to merge your images and make them extraordinary.
 We are going to use Photoshop® for this.
-If you don't have Photoshop®, you can download a trial version from their site.
+If you don't have Photoshop®, you can download a trial version from their website.

-Open your base image (remember the first shot with foreground elements).
-Now open 5-6 lightning shots which you think are the best one.
-Select these shots, copy and paste on your base shot one by one.
+Open your foreground image (remember the first shot with foreground elements in focus).
+Now open your 5-6 lightning best shots lightning photos.
+Select these shots, copy and paste on your foreground shot one by one.

-Now you’ll have one file with one base layer and 5-6 other layers.
-Close all other files as we don't require them now.
+You should now have one file with one foreground layer and 5-6 lightning layers.
+Close all other files - we don't need them anymore.
 Now look at your layer palette at the right side, you'll find all the layers there.
 If it's not there, click on Windows at the top menu and open it by clicking on Layers.

-Now it's time to hide all layers except the base one.
-Now select the layer that is just above the base layer and unhide it.
+Now it's time to hide all layers except the foreground layer.
+Select the layer that is just above the foreground layer and unhide it - (i.e., make it visible).
 Change its blending mode to "Lighten" and reduce its opacity between 50-70%.
-When you do this, only lighting will be visible and rest of the things will be hidden automatically.
-Repeat this process with all the layers and voila, you have an image with lots of lightning flashes and you must be thinking “Oh my God, it's the same picture I saw on the internet and always wanted to shoot.”
+When you do this, only the lighting will be visible, and the rest of the frame will be hidden automatically.
+Repeat this process with all the layers, and voilà, you have an image with lots of lightning flashes.
+At this point, you'll probably be thinking, "Oh my God, it's the same picture I saw on the internet and always wanted to shoot!"

 Once you are satisfied with your picture, merge all the layers, and export your image.
-Now share it all over the internet and get ready to receive thousands of likes and comments, and don’t forget to share them here too.
+Now share it all over the internet and get ready to receive thousands of likes and comments.
+Don't forget to share them here too!